'Suspected tornado' hits Romeville, St. James Parish area

 The Storm Station was tracking a tornado debris signature on radar in the region shortly after 10:45 p.m.
 Thursday.

-What you see in the following photos is evidence on radar of a confirmed tornado in St. James Parish around 1045p Thu.— Malcolm Byron (@mbyronwx) May 17, 2024

-A clear rotation signature on radar at that time, with evidence of debris moments later.
-The Sheriff's office reported downed powerlines in Romeville. #LAwx pic.twitter.com/eY8vlYuc5C

-We're not out of the woods yet: a second round of storms is projected to move over the capital area Friday night.
+We're not out of the woods yet: another round of storms is projected to move over the capital area Friday night.